 - European studies (Spain and Greece) found a favorable association between a Mediterranean diet and risk of T2D

-- A study in the United States found no association between a Mediterranean diet and T2D incidence in the total population, in men or women, or in racial/ethnic subgroups
+- A study in the U.S. found no association between a Mediterranean diet and T2D incidence in the total population, in men or women or in racial/ethnic subgroups.

 - Dietary guidelines-related pattern (each study used a different score or index):

-- Adherence to the alternate HEI (AHEI) was associated with decreased risk of T2D in women in the United States
+- Adherence to the alternate Healthy Eating Index (AHEI) was associated with decreased risk of T2D in women in the U.S.

-- Adherence to a DASH score was associated with reduced risk of T2D in Whites, but not in the Blacks and Hispanics in the United States
+- Adherence to a DASH score was associated with reduced risk of T2D in Whites, but not in the Blacks and Hispanics in the U.S.

-- Adherence to the DQI-2005 was not associated with risk of T2D in young adults in the total population or in Black or White young adults in the United States
+- Adherence to the DQI-2005 was not associated with risk of T2D in young adults in the total population or in Black or White young adults in the U.S.

 - Studies that assessed intermediate outcomes including glucose tolerance and insulin resistance showed there was some agreement that a Mediterranean style diet was protective.

-It was challenging to synthesize the results because of the number of indices examined, including MDS, variations on MDS, and a large number of unique dietary guidelines-related scores.
+It was challenging to synthesize the results because of the number of indices examined, including Mediterranean Diet Score (MDS), variations on MDS and a large number of unique dietary guidelines-related scores.
 Overall, there were not a compelling number of studies with any one index.
 Of the eight studies that examined diabetes incidence, seven different scores were used and only the MDS was used in two studies.
 Of the five studies that assessed glucose tolerance and insulin resistance, all used different scores.